 Cameron Highlands Bus Station

-Bus services to Ipoh depart from Tanah Rata Bus Terminal.
+Bus services from the Cameron Highlands to Ipoh depart from Tanah Rata Bus Terminal.

 Ipoh Bus Station